Lawreros/Ross_Vault/Source/Code/C++/C++.md

 - Strings
 		- `string` is technically a class, while `int` is a "primitive type"
 		- strings are not completely standard between compilers
-		- `"This puts a tab between this word \tand this word`
+		- `"This puts a tab between this word \tand this word"`

 - User Input
 		- `cout` is a special object for outputting text